bryan-robitaille/Survey_Platform_WET_GoC/README.md

  - mysql 5.5.50

 ## Manual
-for more information please refer Lime Survey's [homepage](http://www.limesurvey.org), or have a look at the [manual](http://manual.limesurvey.org).
+for more information please refer to Lime Survey's [homepage](http://www.limesurvey.org), or have a look at the [manual](http://manual.limesurvey.org).
 Our project does not aim to add or remove functionality but only to rework layout.

 ## Licence
 WET-4 Survey software is licenced under the [GPL 2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).